Sidon: Main sights

-Khan Sacy in Sidon: Khan Sacy has undergone a series of modifications and tells part of the city's past.
-In its heart, it hides a much older story.
-It is composed of rooms of a majestic height with three water wells, three hammams and an oven.

 Education

 Sidon is home to numerous educational facilities ranging from public elementary schools to private universities.
 According to a 2006 study, the city is home to 29 schools that serve a total of 18,731 students: 37% are in public schools, 63% are in private schools.
 Sidon also contains 10 universities, 5 of which are private universities.

 Archaeology

 The following archaeological sites in the area indicate settlements from the earliest prehistorical times.

+Sidon I, II and III are prehistoric sites, while Sidon I is the tell of ancient Sidon starting from the Early Bronze Age.

 Sidon I is an archaeological site located to the east of the city, south of the road to Jezzine.
 An assemblage of flint tools was found by P. E. Gigues suggested to date between 3800 and 3200 BC.
 The collection included narrow axes or chisels that were polished on one side and flaked on the other, similar to ones found at Ain Cheikh, Nahr Zahrani and Gelal en Namous.
 The collection appears to have gone missing from the Archaeological Museum of the American University of Beirut.

 Sidon II is said to be "near the church" at approximately fifty meters above sea level.
 P. E. Gigues suggested that the industry found on the surface of this site dated to the Acheulean.